 Many of the silver and gold coins produced by the Perth Mint carry high purity levels, unique designs and limited runs.
 Even in the case of their popular bullion coins, they still produce them in limited numbers with new designs every year.
 That’s one of the reasons why the Perth Mint is so popular with investors, and it means that even bullion coins can develop numismatic value over time.

 One of their most popular products is the Lunar Series, which features new animal designs every year.
-These have included spiders, koalas and of course the famous Kangaroo coin in gold and silver.
+Other designs have included spiders, koalas and of course the famous Kangaroo coin in gold and silver.
 These coins come in many sizes, from a half-ounce to 1 kilo.
 The 1 ounce coins tend to be the most popular, available in silver and gold.
 They are now integrating color into some designs, although these are rarer and never come at spot price.

 The Perth Mint also deals in other precious metals.
 In 1995, they came out with their first palladium series, producing a coin that featured an emu.
 This was followed three years later by a platinum coin that was 95.5% pure.